 - Break the eggs into a large, shallow bowl and whisk until they are well blended.

-- Add the heavy cream and whisk until you have a smooth custard.
+- Add the heavy cream and vanilla and whisk until you have a smooth custard.

 - Heat a large, non-stick griddle over medium heat and brush with butter.